-- Your capacity to support subrecipient growth including relevant examples of successful past efforts to support growth through replication or expansion and a description of adequate resources to support successful subrecipient growth as proposed. - Your theory or approach to growing effective subrecipient program models in alignment with your overall theory of change. - The characteristics you will use to assess subrecipient capacity for growth and your description of how evidence of effectiveness will be used to determine when or how a program is well-situated for growth. - How you will support subrecipient growth through technical assistance, data systems or other resources and help subrecipients plan for strategic and effective growth that results in longterm sustainability for the expanded program beyond the three to five year SIF grant period.
+- Your capacity to support subrecipient growth including relevant examples of successful past efforts to support growth through replication or expansion and a description of adequate resources to support successful subrecipient growth as proposed. - Your theory or approach to growing effective subrecipient program models. - The characteristics you will use to assess subrecipient capacity for growth and your description of how evidence of effectiveness will be used to determine when or how a program is well-situated for growth. - How you will support strategic and effective subrecipient growth through technical assistance, data systems, planning assistance or other resources that results in long-term sustainability for the expanded program beyond the three to four year period.

-c) Organizational Capability (15%)
+c) Organizational Capability (15% total - breakdown as noted below)